-Jiaogulan: Consuming this adaptogen can actually help your body increase its production of superoxide dismutase.
+Jiaogulan: Consuming this adaptogen can actually help your body increase its production of superoxidase dismutase.
 This particular antioxidant protects your body’s cells from premature destruction and aging.

 Rhodiola: This herb can help reduce stress and is great for people with adrenal fatigue.
 However, if you are extra sensitive, be careful because it could potentially keep you up at night.

 Mucuna pruriens: This bean extract is packed with L-DOPA, which is the precursor to the neurotransmitter dopamine.
-Take some of nature’s chill pill to lower stress.
+I call this nature’s chill pill.

-Licorice root: Bring stress down with this cortisol Zen master.
+Licorice root: Bring stress down with this cortisol-controlling Zen master.

 Schisandra: This berry supports your adrenals and can help fight adrenal fatigue.